 ● remain in Canada longer than the limit on your work permit, visa, or other customs document

-● remain in Canada if you’re staying longer
+● remain in Canada if you’re leaving

 In short, you can drive your U.S. plated vehicle in Canada for as long as you are allowed to be in the country.
 For the most part, visitors will be able to stay in Canada for a maximum of six months before needing to leave, in which case you would have to take your car back with you.